aerospike/aerospike-client-nodejs/doc/policies.md

 #### SEND

-Send the key.
+Sends the key.
 This policy is ideal if you want to reduce the number of bytes sent over the network.
-This will only work if the combination the set and key value are less than 20 bytes, which is the size of the digest.
-This will also cause the digest to be computer once on the client and once on the server.
+This will only work if the combination of the set and key value are less than 20 bytes, which is the size of the digest.
+This will also cause the digest to be computed once on the client and once on the server.
 If your values are not less than 20 bytes, then you should just use Policy.Key.DIGEST

 ```js
 policies.Key.SEND